 In the short-term cash balances are adequate.
-The Board has approved an investment policy with the focus upon minimising risk.
+The Trust's Board has approved a cash management and investment policy with the focus upon minimising risk.
 Investments are restricted to accounts and investments held with UK banking institutions.

 Fundraising Activities